You love streaming your favorite shows. Here’s how to use less data doing so

 4. It’s possible your smart phone has a data saver on it.
 A Google search on your specific device can help you find it and turn it on.

-Moving on to streaming services and how much data they use
+Moving on to popular streaming services and how much data they use

 Services like Netflix, Hulu, and Amazon Prime all use about the same amount of data and, frankly, it’s a lot of data especially if you’re not using Wi-Fi.
-And, like with music streaming services, movie streaming services and YouTube allow you to adjust the quality of the video from high definition to standard definition.
+(Please, for the love of Pete, be on Wi-Fi when using these popular standard definition video streaming services!!)
+And as with music streaming services, movie and video streaming services allow you to adjust the video quality from high definition to standard definition.

 Let’s take a look at Netflix as its data usage is comparable to that of Amazon Prime and Hulu.